Chemical Manufacturing

 The quantity of releases does not indicate the level of health risk posed by the emissions.
 TRI data can vary from year to year at the facility and sector levels for a variety of reasons.
 For questions about specific values, contact TRI.
 In addition to TRI reporting, paper manufacturers are subject to statutory and regulatory requirements, including permitting.

-Use the checkboxes below to select an environmental performance indicator and an economic benchmark.
+Use the checkboxes below to select an environmental performance indicator and an economic indicator.

 Environmental Performance Indicators